sadhana36/cad-drawing-diff-tool/README.md

 Key idea:

-* Compare actual entities (lines, shapes) instead of pixels
+* The approach shifts from raster comparison to vector-level analysis, where CAD entities (lines, arcs, polylines) are extracted and compared structurally.

 ## Current Progress